3D Modeling and Automated Measurement of Concrete Cracks via Segment Anything Refinement and Visual Inertial LiDAR

 \section{Acknowledgment}

-This work was supported by the National Natural Science Foundation of China (project No. 2022HWYQ04, 52308225), the Natural Science Foundation of Hunan Province, China (project No. 2023JJ40721), Science and Technology Research and Development Program Project of China railway group limited (Major Special Project, No. 2021-Special-04-2), the Grant-in-Aid for Early-Career Scientists of Japan (20K14808), and the Kajima Foundation’s International Joint Research Grant.
+This work was supported by National Natural Science Foundation of China (project No. 52308225, 2022HWYQ04) and Natural Science Foundation of Hunan Province, China (project No. 2023JJ40721).
 Their support is gratefully acknowledged.
+The authors also acknowledge Prof. Takashi Matsumoto from Hokkaido University for fruitful discussions.